-Section A: - Ten Questions will be set in Section A .Students are required to Attempt all the questions in about 50 words.
-Each question carries 2 marks.
+Section A: - Seventeen Questions will be set in Section A .Students are required to Attempt all the questions.
+Each question carries one mark.

 Section B: - Eight questions will be set.
 Students are required to attempt any five out of the eight questions in about 100 words.
-Each question carries 4 marks.
-5x4=20 Marks
+Each question carries 4 marks. $5 \times 4=20 \text{ Marks}$